Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 \ce{2H^+ + O^- -> H2O}
 {% end %}

 This completes the reaction, forming water.
 However, the reaction can also easily be reversed if water becomes ionized, that is, split into its constituent ions.
 Given that hydrogen is a strong reducing agent and oxygen is a strong oxidizing agent, water spontaneously ionizes itself to a certain degree.
-Full ionization can be done through **electrolysis** where electricity is used to ionize water, allowing recovery of oxygen and hydrogen gas by the reverse reaction $\ce{2H2O(g)} + \pu{285.8 kJ} \ce{-> 2H2(g) + O2(g)}$.
+Full ionization can be done through **electrolysis** where electricity is used to ionize water, allowing recovery of oxygen and hydrogen gas by the reverse reaction:

+{% math() %}
+\ce{2H2O(l)} + \pu{285.8 kJ} \ce{-> 2H2(g) + O2(g)}
+{% end %}

+> Note, however, that this is a reaction that needs energy _put in_ to occur.
+We will discuss such types of reactions, known as **endothermic reactions**, in the thermochemistry section.

 ## The quantum theory of the atom